Community Reading Program

 - bring together students, faculty, and staff from diverse backgrounds to build a community of learners through a shared experience;

 - help students make connections between curricular and co-curricular experiences;

 - and stimulate critical thinking while enriching classroom discussion.

-Georgia Southern’s First Year Seminar course includes a common read to stimulate critical thinking and enrich classroom discussion.
 This book will help to introduce students to First-Year Seminar student learning outcomes, and provide students opportunities to relate concepts to their own experiences.
-The First- and Second-Year Steering Committee, made up of faculty, staff, and students, worked with the campus community to select this year’s common read.
+The First and Second Year Steering Committee, made up of faculty, staff, and students, worked with the campus community to select this year’s community read.

 We are excited to announce that Georgia Southern University’s 2021-2022 Community Read will be Born A Crime by Trevor Noah.
 The committee saw this as a great fit for our institution, and Noah’s book has met with great success at more than 20 other universities from Syracuse to North Carolina State.

 Trevor Noah is the most successful comedian in Africa and is the host of the Emmy and Peabody Award-winning The Daily Show on Comedy Central.
 This year The Daily Show has been nominated for three Emmys, including Outstanding Variety Talk Series.
 Noah joined The Daily Show with Jon Stewart in 2014 as a contributor.